sourcebroker/deployer-extended-media/README.rst

 How this can be useful for me?
 ------------------------------

-The most useful is "dep media:pull [target]" task which allows you to pull media from target instance.
+The most useful is "dep media:pull [target]" task which allows you to pull media from target instance with rsync.
 Having possibility to fast synchronise media can speed up instance dependent development.

 Installation